pxlpotion/node-boilerplate/README.md

 ## What to do next:

 ### Server side
+- Navigate to the `/ops/env.example` file and follow its directions.
 - Navigate to the `/config/config.js` file and setup different environment variables.
 - Navigate to the `/app/server/controllers/example.js` file and either delete it or rename/refactor it.
 - Navigate to the `/app/server/middlewares/example.js` file and either delete it or rename/refactor it.